DhilipSanjay/CTFs/Advent of Cyber 2/Day02-TheElfStrikesBack.md

 ---
 ### Activate your reverse shell and catch it in a netcat listener!
-- To bypass the file upload extension filter: `your-file.(jpg|jpeg|png).php`
-- The filter will check the extension after the first dot in the filename.
-This way, you can upload any file format.
+- To activate the reverse shell, go to the `/uploads/` directory and click on the file you uploaded.
 - To listen to the reverse shell:
     ```bash
     sudo nc -lvnp $port
     ```
 ---
 ### What is the flag in `/var/www/flag.txt`?
 -  **Answer:** THM{MGU3Y2UyMGUwNjExYTY4NTAxOWJhMzhh}